larson-group/clubb_release/dash_app/DEVELOPMENT.md

 heartbeat with the broker; browser-targeted operations return `DASHBOARD_UNAVAILABLE` when no current browser is registered.
 Compile, Run, Tune, and artifact jobs remain broker-owned and continue without a browser.
+Under `./launch_dashboard.sh`, a foreground manager supervises both processes: it restarts an unhealthy Dash every 10 seconds for at most 5 minutes, while the broker enforces a 30-second manager lease so an abruptly lost launcher cannot leave the dashboard or scientific workers running indefinitely.

 The older `mcp-instances/` rotating records are migration-only.
 A broker startup terminates only the exact recorded legacy endpoint process (matching